LLNL/UnifyFS/docs/build-intercept.rst

 ********************

-These instructions assume that you do not already have a module system installed such as LMod, Dotkit, or Environment Modules.
-If your system already has Dotkit or LMod installed then installing the environment-modules package with Spack is unnecessary (so you can safely skip that step).
+These instructions assume that you do not already have a module system installed such as LMod or Environment Modules.
+If your system already has LMod installed then installing the environment-modules package with Spack is unnecessary (so you can safely skip that step).

-If you use Dotkit then replace ``spack load`` with ``spack use``.
 First, install Spack if you don't already have it:

 .. code-block:: Bash